Duvet: History

 During the early middle ages, duvets of eider (duck) down were used by people on the northern coast of Norway.
-The down from eider has been used for duvets, at least for a thousand years..
+The down from eider has been used for duvets, at least for a thousand years.
 The Oseberg viking ship AD 820 contained, amongst the deposits, down duvets.
 In the 15th century, featherbeds (mattresses) were used by rich monarchs in continental Europe and in England, though not by their courtiers.
 From the 16th century, wealthy people all over continental Europe began buying and using feather duvets.

 Feather duvets came late to England.
 Samuel Pepys slept under one on 9 September 1665 while visiting his friend Captain George Cocke, whose wife was from Danzig.
 Paul Rycaut was among the first to try to promote the duvet in England.
 Around 1700, he sent six-pound bags of down to his friends with instructions, warning that "the coverlet must be quilted high and in large panes, or otherwise it will not be warme".
 He also tried to sell them without success.

 In the mid-18th century, Thomas Nugent, a Briton on a grand tour then passing through Westphalia, observed with surprise:

 There is one thing very particular to them, that they do not cover themselves with bed-clothes, but lay one feather-bed over, and another under.
 This is comfortable enough in winter, but how they can bear their feather-beds over them in summer, as is generally practised, I cannot conceive.

 Feather coverings came to be used in the United Kingdom in the mid-19th century, just as feather mattresses became common, and were unsurprisingly known as "continental quilts".
 They were not, however, universal.
 Of a British traveller in Germany in the 1930s, it was said that "She even learned to like feather quilts ('they don't seem to know about blankets – perhaps they didn't have them in the middle ages')".
 Duvets remained uncommon in Britain until the 1960s.

 Duvets are the most common form of bed covering, especially in northern Europe.
 They became popular throughout the world in the late 20th century.
-They are reported as being introduced to Britain by Sir Terence Conran who sold them in via his London Habitat store commencing in 1964; Conran had encountered them in Sweden in the previous decade and believed that they offered an alternative to the traditional, cumbersome British method of bed-making that involved a top sheet, blankets, with sometimes also a thinner (British style) "eiderdown" on the top for extra warmth.
+They are reported to have been introduced to Britain by Sir Terence Conran who sold them in via his London Habitat store from 1964; Conran had encountered them in Sweden in the previous decade and believed that they offered an alternative to the traditional, cumbersome British method of bed-making that involved a top sheet, blankets, with sometimes also a thinner (British style) "eiderdown" on the top for extra warmth.
 British users gradually came to prefer the style of sleeping under a duvet for the freedom of movement it offered and the reduced feel of weight on the body, in addition to the simplification of the bed making process.